 Ryde Esplanade runs the full length of the seafront, followed by the promenade along the sea wall, which passes the Canoe Lake and reaches as far as Puckpool Park to the east.

 Connections to Portsmouth and Southsea are within easy walking distance.
-The harbour dries and is only accessible to vessels approximately 2.5 hours before and 2 hours after High Water Portsmouth for a boat with a one-metre draught.
-Available Depth is up to two metres on Spring tide.
+The harbour dries and is only accessible to vessels approximately 2 hours before and 2 hours after High Water Portsmouth for a boat with a one metre draught.
 Ryde Harbour Master can be contacted on VHF Ch.
 80 Call Sign ‘Ryde Harbour’.

 Please note, information in this publication is to be used as a guide only and not for navigation.